 Porter’s five forces technique is used to analyze the competitive environment.
 It looks at the following areas that may affect an organization’s competitive position,

 - Competitive rivalry

 - The threat of new entry

 Analyzing these factors help understand the power of competition in the industry/ market and how profitable it is to compete in it.

 5 C Analysis

-This situation analysis tool helps assess the organizational environment from 5 different areas that may affect your marketing decisions.
+This tool helps assess the organizational environment from 5 different areas that may affect your marketing decisions.